 Helm Charts - Collection of Kubernetes resource files capable of deploying services ranging in varying complexities.
 Spectro Cloud provides a few stable public helm registries out of the box.
 Tenants can also additionally add any public or private helm registries to leverage charts from those registries.

-The next sections detail the process of creating and saving a profile.
+The next sections provide the details of creating and managing cluster profiles.